marctrem/usbarmory-wiki-fork/Enclosures.md

 Just like the USB armory, the enclosure is entirely manufactured in Italy.

-The enclosure is estimated to be available in May 2015 and can be pre-ordered at [Inverse Path](http://inversepath.com/usbarmory).
+The enclosure can be pre-ordered at [Inverse Path](http://inversepath.com/usbarmory).

 Preliminary specifications: